 - LinkedIn: Ideal for B2B marketers, this platform allows you to republish content as LinkedIn articles.
 Just click "Write an article" and paste your content there.

-Bill Peatman from Alaniz Marketing nailed it back in 2017: Publishing blog posts at LinkedIn can result in a 20% increase in traffic and up to 10 qualified leads from each article.
+Bill Peatman, Senior Content Marketing Manager at Prialto, nailed it back in 2017: Publishing blog posts at LinkedIn can result in a 20% increase in traffic and up to 10 qualified leads from each article.

 - SlideShare: Here you can post graphics, videos, PowerPoint presentations and documents.